In 2018, Harrison and I made an impromptu trip to Tyler, TX.

 Little did I know that a bunch of wonderful Tyler natives would comment all of their favorite spots over the year- so many that I have now changed this post to be 30 things to do in Tyler!

 I’ve divided them into the categories you’ll see in the Table of Contents below.

-And if you’ve been to Tyler and have someplace you love to visit, comment below!
+And if you’ve been to Tyler and have someplace you love to visit that isn’t on this list, comment below!
 I’ll check it out on my next trip!

 Map of locations

 1. Explore the beauty of the Tyler Rose Garden